Roy Keane on the two players who it is "not acceptable" to criticise

 “So it’s OK if I slag off the Tottenham right-back?
 No one mentions him.
 But you can’t be saying that about Harry!
 Why not?
 Did you not see the game?"

-Keane has regularly criticised Maguire and Kane in the past few months, as both players have suffered a noticeable dip in form.
-He was also unimpressed with the England defender's celebration after scoring against Albania at Wembley last week.
+Keane regularly criticised Maguire and Kane during the early months of the season, as both players have suffered a noticeable dip in form after Euro 2020.
+He was also unimpressed with the England defender's celebration after scoring against Albania at Wembley.

 Maguire, who has been in poor form for Man United, cupped his ears and did a knee slide, which was seemingly a rebuke to the criticism he has received recently.
 Keane was working on the game as a pundit for ITV and said the defender's goal celebration was "embarrassing" and his performances for the Red Devils over the last few months have been a "disgrace."